 Capturing their Experience Abroad

 Students also like to keep a travel journal or notebook.
 Some will then use their journal to remember moments of their trip and post it to their social media accounts.
 My daughter definitely looks back at her travel journal even over a year out to recreate those memories on her own personal website.
 You can find some really trendy ones at Nordstrom (my daughter loves), Nordstrom Rack, and Urban Outfitters.
 Personally, I love the ones from Amazon.

 Guidebooks and Phrase Books

 Many of our experienced study abroad students also like a guidebook of the cities they will be traveling to.
 Although many guides are available online at sites such as Trip Advisor and Oyster, during their frequent travels (did we mention they travel on weekends to other countries?), while on a train or flying, they do like to have this handy.
 Some will want to do research in advance.
 Many will know of places to go to from their friends who have already Instagrammed their favorite restaurants, sites, picture-worthy locations so they will know where they want to visit.
 You can find these at Barnes & Noble, Amazon, Walmart, and Target.

 Before they even depart, they will want to have certain items including:

 The flight abroad is long and can get cramped.
 Help alleviate some of that with a good neck pillow.
 Ours is a memory foam Cabeau that we purchased from eBags.
 You can purchase neck pillows from Walmart and Target– just look for one that has head, chin and neck support.

 These are great for protecting their passport (although TSA will ask them to remove the passport so they can scan it).
-You can find some trendy, cute ones at Target, Nordstrom, and Dormify.
+You can find some trendy, cute ones at Nordstrom, and Dormify Amazon, Nordstrom Rack, and eBags